rdwoodring/seven-degrees-of-staind/README.md

 7. Add SESSION_SECRET=a_strong_random_string to your .env file
 8. Add DB_CONN_STRING=my_db_connection_string to your .env file.
 If you installed MongoDB locally, the connection string will look something like this: `mongodb://localhost:1234/my-seven-degrees-of-staind-dev-db-cluster`
 9. Run `mongod --dbpath='path/to/your/data/directory'`
-10. Run `npm run watch` to compile the TypeScript server and client code into JavaScript that Node can run.
+10. Run `yarn run watch` to compile the TypeScript server and client code into JavaScript that Node can run.
 This command runs the server behind [nodemon](https://www.npmjs.com/package/nodemon) so the server gets restarted on all changes and also ensures that the client code gets re-overlayed on all changes.
 11. [Import the butt rock related artists graph](#importing-butt-rock-artists) into your database

 You should now be able to access the app on [localhost:3000](localhost:3000).